 Nicola believes that making quick decisions at the moment would be premature and unhelpful, as COVID-19 is still a new virus, and it is a continually moving situation.
 Government guidelines are subject to change, such as the recent reduction of social distancing from 2m to 1m.

 “It is the buildings that are the bedrock of the performing arts organisations.
 Without the buildings, by and large, we can’t perform” — Alex Reedijk, General Director at Scottish Opera.

 Every venue is different, and social distancing considerations are, of course, very site-specific.
 Thus, every venue would need to be approached differently, and each presents its own challenges and opportunities.
 There are further challenges with old Victorian buildings, specifically with how to manage and control the flow of traffic in narrow walkways and corridors.
-With these heritage assets, more space cannot be created.
-However, management and designers will need to curate the space differently to make it work more intensely.
+With these heritage assets, more space cannot be created. and management and designers will need to curate the space differently to make it work more intensely.

 But various systems can be put in place that would help elsewhere, such as 1-way systems, e-ticketing, arriving at pre-arranged times and contactless payment for bars.
 In museums and galleries, management and curators can more easily consider the curation of space through the content as well as through physical means, such as more sculpture to segregate visitors or to remove pieces of art to reduce crowding.

 Working together — how the design community can assist